TraderJoe97/CDV01_Career_Goals_Reflection_CS20230347_WFO2407_GROUP-Joseph-Monakedi_CDV01/README.md

 2. **Long-term Goals** (3-5 years and beyond):

      -  Get a permanant job.
-     -  Be one of the biggest software development im the country.
+     -  be the best Software engineer
+     -  Get a computer science degree.

 ### Part 4: Action Plan